Drastic change in inelastic scattering depending on the development of dineutron correlation in $^{10}$Be: Results

 Figure~\ref{fig:energy} shows the calculated (a) binding and (b) excitation energies compared with the experimental data.
-By changing the strength $V_{\rm LS}$ within 0--4000 MeV, the binding energy of the 0$_1^+$ state is drastically changed.
-The large $V_{\rm LS}$ value gives the strong binding energy.
-On the other hand, the small $V_{\rm LS}$ value gives the weak binding energy.
+By changing the strength $V_{\rm LS}$ in the range 0--4000 MeV, the binding energy of the 0$_1^+$ state was drastically changed.
+A large $V_{\rm LS}$ value results in strong binding energy.
+On the other hand, a small $V_{\rm LS}$ value results in weak binding energy.
 The 2$^+_1$ state with the strong $V_{\rm LS}$ value also gives the strong binding energy.
-The $2^+_2$ state gains binding energy gently compared to the other two states since one of the valence neutrons is exited from spin-orbit favored orbit to unfavored one.
-For a better perspective, we also show the excitation energy in Fig.~\ref{fig:energy}.
-The excitation energy of the 2$^+_1$ state gets closer to the experimental data with the increase of the strength of the spin-orbit interaction.
-On the other hand, the excitation energy of the 2$^+_2$ state rapidly jumps up with the increase of the strength of the spin-orbit interaction.
-It can be confirmed that the experimental data is almost reproduced around 2000 MeV.
+The $2^+_2$ state gains binding energy gently compared to the other two states because one of the valence neutrons is exited from the spin-orbit favored orbit to unfavored one.
+For better understanding, we show the excitation energy in Fig.~\ref{fig:energy}.
+The excitation energy of the 2$^+_1$ state approaches the experimental value with increase in the strength of the spin-orbit interaction.
+On the other hand, the excitation energy of the 2$^+_2$ state rapidly jumps up with an increase in the strength of the spin-orbit interaction.
+The calculated values were almost identical to the experimental data around 2000 MeV.
 The separation between the 2$^+_1$ and 2$^+_2$ states is caused by the spin-orbit splitting of the $p_{3/2}$ and $p_{1/2}$ single-particle orbits for the last neutron.